Learning Objectives

 zcat SP05_R1.fastq.gz | head -n 12 | grep "@M" -A 1 --no-group-separator | tr '@' '>'

-# it can be assumed that this is a 16S rRNA amplicon of bacteria.
+# Based on BLAST results, this appears to be a 16S rRNA amplicon of bacteria.

-Now that you have explored the raw data, it is time to start processing it.
-The first step is to merge the paired-end reads, combining each forward (R1) and reverse (R2) read to create a single, longer sequence.
+Now that we have explored the raw data, it is time to start processing it.
+The first step is to merge the paired-end reads, combining each forward (R1) and reverse (R2) read into a single longer sequence.

 Why do we do this?